 I have been talking to quite a few clients lately who describe their relationship as “verbally abusive.”
-I previously wrote a blog on what a verbally abusive relationship looks like in case you are wondering.
-I find that many people are so subtly worn down by the put downs, name calling, and disregard of their person hood that they aren’t even aware of what a healthy marriage looks like.
+Previously, I wrote a blog on what a verbally abusive relationship looks like in case you are wondering.
+Many people are so subtly worn down by the put downs, name calling, and disregard of their person hood that they aren’t even aware of what a healthy marriage looks like.
 In Patricia Evans book, “The Verbally Abusive Relationship” she has a list of rights in a relationship that I would like to post here as a reminder to my clients.

 -